-&lt;sup>69 See footnote 61 - Objectives and Principles of Securities Regulation, Report of IOSCO, February 2008, page 44.
+&lt;sup>160 IOSCO Objectives and Principles of Securities Regulation, IOSCO, February 2008, page 44, fn 153.

-&lt;sup>70 For example, trading facilities should be clear about the level of anonymity given to the participant's orders, whether anti-gaming controls are in place, whether IOIs are allowed and the types of information contained in the IOI, what type of order flow populates the dark pool and the nature of the interaction between client and proprietary order flow.
+For example, trading facilities should be clear about the level of anonymity given to the participant's orders, whether anti-gaming controls are in place, whether IOIs are allowed and the types of information contained in the IOI, what type of order flow populates the dark pool and the nature of the interaction between client and proprietary order flow.
 Comprehensive lists of questions are contained in a number of publications, for example, Greenwich Associates, The Top Ten Questions for Dark Pool Providers, July 2008; ITG, Are You Playing in a Toxic Dark Pool?
 A Guide to Preventing Information Leakage, June 2008; Aité Group, Dark Pools 2009, Not so Dark Anymore, September 2009; and TABB Group, Trading in the Dark in Europe: Choice and Complexity on the Cusp of Change, October 2009.